Lee-W/main-blog/content/posts/tech/2017/07-Deep-Learning-Based-Document-Modeling-for-Personality-Detection-from-Text.md

 ## Practical Application of Personality Detection

-* Product and Service Recommandation (People with similar personalities might have similar favors)
+* Product and Service Recommendation (People with similar personalities might have similar favors)
 * Mental Health Diagnosis
 * Forensics: Reduce the circle of suspects
 * Human Resource: One's suitablitlty for certain jobs